The garden facade

-Garden & Outbuildings: Henrietta, Duchess of Gordon, laid out the extensive parkland around the House before her death in 1760.
+Garden & Outbuildings: Henrietta, Duchess of Gordon, laid out the extensive parkland around the house before her death in 1760.
 Her son, Lord Adam Gordon, continued to improve the grounds after his mother's death.
-In the 1790s Robert Mitchell designed the Temple and very likely the Walled Garden (the latter of red brick with two-story octagonal pavilions) for the Callander family.
-Also extant are lodges and the Stables, which features coupled columns and a pediment.
+In the 1790s Robert Mitchell designed the temple and very likely the walled garden (the latter of red brick with two-story octagonal pavilions) for the Callander family.
+Also extant are lodges and the stables, the latter of which features coupled columns and a pediment.

 Architect: William Adam, Sr.Date: 1738

 Vitruvius Scoticus: Adam, W., pls.
 107-108 (designs were unexecuted).

 Title: Queen Elizabeth The Queen Mother at Clarence House

 Title: Buildings of Scotland: Lothian Except Edinburgh, The